 Also, read – Investing in the Metaverse: Risks and Rewards

 4. Gaming technology from Atirath

 The creator of a gaming website with an Indian mythology theme.
 The company’s platform develops entertaining and strategy-based games for smartphones that feature distinct subcontinental cultural themes and aspects, making it easier for gamers, content producers, and game publishers to interact.
-On February 7, 2022, the company received initial funding from Kalaari Capital in an undisclosed amount.
-The money will go into improving the company’s workforce, and getting ready for the Metaverse.
+On February 7, 2022, the company received an undisclosed amount of initial funding from Kalaari Capital.
+The money will go into improving the company’s workforce and getting ready for the Metaverse.

 5. Wall app

 The owner of a social discovery platform designed to facilitate communication in social communities built on blockchain technology.
-The company’s platform enables users to bridge the gap between creator and community by providing a way for them to communicate with one another without ads and revenue sharing from third parties.
+The company’s platform enables users to bridge the gap between creator and community by allowing them to communicate without ads and revenue sharing from third parties.
 It does this by converging cross-chain activities, digital collectibles, access to creators and artists, and discovery activities in NFTs and DAOs.
 On January 3, 2022, the company received $1 million in seed capital from Woodstock Fund, Arcanum Capital, and Lancer Capital.
 In addition to Lumos labs, the round also included participation from Tushar Aggarwal, Deepanshu Tripati, Ahmed Al-Balaghi, Aniket Jindal, Sachin Tomar, Prabhakar Reddy, and Raghu Yarlagadda.
 The money will go toward scaling product technology, marketing, customer acquisition, and organic and inorganic expansion.